eebod/E-space-hashnode/clswn7ir600020bk0a8s5gvfl.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1708510500922/5cff10b0-c6ec-4ad9-8c16-87c63e6a9241.png align="center")

-Around late last year, Whatsapp introduced the HD transfer feature allowing users send images, videos or any other files at a higher quality by enabling the HD option when sending.
+Around mid to late last year, Whatsapp introduced the HD transfer feature allowing users send images, videos or any other files at a higher quality by enabling the HD option when sending.

 The [Verge](https://www.theverge.com/2023/8/17/23835641/whatsapp-hd-photo-video-compression) and [Techcrunch](https://techcrunch.com/2023/08/17/whatsapp-adds-support-for-hd-photos-says-hd-video-coming-soon/) provides more information about that update, if you are interested in that.

-HD stands for High Definition, this means the media(image or picture) is at a higher resolution as compared to SD(Standard Definition) and other lesser quality media.
-This makes it look better with higher quality.
-It is not the best quality there is out there, but it is an improvement to what has been always offered by Whatsapp.
+HD stands for High Definition, this means the media(image or picture) is at a higher resolution as compared to SD(Standard Definition) or other lesser media resolution/quality.
+This makes it look better.
+It is not the best quality there is, but it is an improvement to what has always been offered by Whatsapp.

 In a previous [article](https://ebode.hashnode.dev/whatsapp-quality-reduction), I explained why Whatsapp reduces the quality of files you transfer, and how it saves them millions of dollars annually in running costs.
 Reading that should help you understand that this new feature comes at a cost to Whatsapp and why they can't just give you the best quality for your file transfers.

-Therefore this workaround involves using this feature provided by Whatsapp for sending HD files, to also upload files on your Whatsapp status, therefore improving quality by at least x2 to x5 depending on the file type.
+This workaround involves using this HD feature provided by Whatsapp for sending files, to also upload files on your Whatsapp status, therefore improving quality by at around x2 to x5 depending on the file type.

 ### The workaround